nickvenanzi/BoatSchool/index.md

 - Zach Venanzi -- venanziz@gmail.com
 - Nick Venanzi -- nickvenanzi@gmail.com

+Note: This app is entirely unaffiliated from the U.S. Coast Guard or any other entity.

 ### Privacy Policy

 No user data is collected in BoatSchool